tests-always-included/wick/doc/argument-processing.md

 Checking if a flag was passed in seems easy.
 It's not any harder to also look for particular values.

-    # Exit on any errors.
-    set -e

     # The --user and --role options are mandatory.
-    # Because "set -e" is enabled, this will exit if there are errors.
+    # Because "set -e" is enabled by default when running scripts,
+    # this will exit if there are errors.
     wick-test-for-options user role -- "$@"

     # Get the user and role.